APP MTH 4121 - Modelling with Ordinary Differential Equations Hon

 - Constant effort fishing model, transcritical bifurcaiton.

 - Subcritical pitchfork bifurcation, hysteresis.

-- A bifurcation diagram in a two parameter space.
+- Bifurcation diagrams in a two parameter space.

 - Existence and uniqueness theorem.